wondercrazy15/lightshot-print-screen-linux-handler/README.md

 Let me just point out, that there are many error checks along the whole script, so I advise you to run it within your terminal while your Lightshot is running to possibly debug any and all misbehaviors.

-There is also the help switch
+There is also the help switch:

 ```
 ./lightshot-print-screen -h
 ```

-which will point out the same possibility:
+which will point out the possibility for you to feed the key combination you have configured in your Lightshot interface without ever editing the script:

 ```
 Script  : Lightshot Print Screen key Linux handler